Drury University: Study abroad

-Drury's study abroad program is an integral part of the college experience.
 Almost half of the student body studies overseas at some point in short-term, semester, or year-long programs.
 Foreign learning is a requirement for most students with majors in the schools of Business and Architecture.

-Drury also maintained a satellite campus in Aegina, Greece that was home to several of the university's most distinctive courses.
-The center is scheduled to close by May 2021.
+Drury maintained a satellite campus in Aegina, Greece.
+The center closed in May 2021.

 Athletics

 Drury's NCAA Division II intercollegiate athletic teams compete in men's and women's basketball, men's and women's cross country, men's and women's Track and Field, men's and women's golf, men's and women's soccer, men's and women's swimming, men's and women's tennis, men's baseball, men's wrestling, women's softball, women's volleyball, men's bowling, and women's bowling, women's triathlon and soon to be men's triathlon.